 - Use the App/Web Recorder to automatically generate UI automation activities from the actions you perform on screen.

-Use the dedicated activities when working with Excel, Outlook, and Word data, and when performing file and folder operations.
+Use the dedicated activities when working with Excel, Mail, Word, and PowerPoint data, and when performing file and folder operations.
 For interactions with all other applications, use UI automation activities.

 Using names that describe the purpose of each component makes it easier to identify them, especially when the same type of component is used multiple times.
-This applies to project names, activity names, Reference as names of resources added to the project (Excel files and Outlook accounts), names of the current item in the iteration inside For each activities (by default CurrentRow, CurrentMail, CurrentFile), and names of values that you save for later use in the automation.
+This applies to project names, activity names, Reference as names of resources added to the project (Excel and PowerPoint files, email accounts), names of the current item in the iteration inside For each activities (by default CurrentRow, CurrentMail, CurrentFile), and names of values that you save for later use in the automation.

 Document the activities in your project by adding annotations with information about what they do.
 This is especially important if you plan to share automation projects with others, as it helps them understand how the automation works.
 To add an annotation to an activity, right-click the activity, and then select Annotations > Add annotation.

 - Analyze your project by running the Workflow Analyzer.
 This checks for errors in how activities are configured and verifies that the project follows design guidelines defined through Workflow Analyzer rules.
 Click Analyze in the StudioX ribbon and view the results of the analysis in the Error List panel.
 For more information, see About Workflow Analyzer.